waldemar13311/Copy-the-full-path/README.md

 It is a simple PowerShell script that can help you copy full paths of files or folders from Windows' explorer context menu.

 ## How it work?
 You have a file or folder and you need to copy the full path of it.
-You just make a right-mouse click, select the needed type of slash(in Windows style or in Linux style or style for WSL) and use it in your terminal or another program.
+You just make a right-mouse click, select the needed type of slash(in Windows style or in Linux style or in style for WSL) and use it in your terminal or another program.

 I don't know why Microsoft didn't make this useful function in the Explorer 🤔.

 ## Gif exaples
 ### Example of work with a file
-#TODO !!!
-NewGIF
 ![](gif/FileExample.gif)

 ### Example of work with a folder
-#TODO !!!
-NewGIF
 ![](gif/FolderExample.gif)

 ## Installation